Hipnosis183/hipnosis183.github.io/_posts/2020-05-30-bringing-back-to-modern-life-tonic-trouble.md

 <br>

 # Finishing it up
-As expected, it required quite some refactoring, since now we have **two** different parts that will work with the same code, separated into the *protected/packed* versions, and the *unprotected/unpacked* versions.
-The first one has already been covered, but we need to adjust everything to also work with the other.
+As expected, it required quite some refactoring, since now we have **two** different parts that will work with the same code, separated into the *protected/packed* versions and the *unprotected/unpacked* versions.
+The first group have been covered already, but we need to adjust everything to also work with the others.

 To determine this, first we need a way to identify the executable version, for which I tracked all the releases of the game out in the wild, and to my surprise, most of them used the same executable, even the same data.
 In code, we just calculate the hash (I chose the `SHA-256` algorithm) and compare with a list: